yanwork/teamlead/articles/happiness.md

 >
 > Whenever a developer receives feedback like “this has to be redone”, they will inevitably associate this feedback with themselves.
 >
-> The more effort a person spent on doing something, the more vulnerable she is to the critics.
-And while she hadn’t been taught properly how the problem should have been solved, she considers negative feedback even worse.
+> The more effort a person spent on doing something, the more vulnerable they are to the critics.
+And while they hadn’t been taught properly how the problem should have been solved, they considers negative feedback even worse.
 >
 > Internet’s full of posts and articles on how to “solve” this “negativity problem”.
 Most of these posts talk about how to provide more “positive” feedback.
 >